Someone ask me for a few pointers on setting up for their first show and I thought it would be a great time to write an entire blog post about it.

 Support your fellow vendors!
 I do a lot of my Christmas shopping at shows and I've been loving getting goodies at the Farmer's Market this summer.
 I think its a great way to build community and support each other in the maker / small business world.

 Shows are hard work, but they can be equally rewarding.
 Also, be patient and learn the traffic / schedule of your event.
 At the Yamboree, Thursday afternoon is good, Friday is better, and Saturday is the huge day at the fairgrounds.
 Several vendors pulled out of the show on the first or second day and didn't hang around till their was long lines on Saturday.
-(After the parade, large crowds gather for the BBQ lunch and livestock sale.
+(After the parade, crowds gather for the BBQ lunch and livestock sale.
 You won't set, eat, or hardly take a potty break during this time.)
 You must be patient and learn the schedule.
-Farmer's Market is busier the hour before we officially open, so come early for best selection.
+Farmer's Market is usually busier the hour before we officially open, so come early for best selection, although one time 25% of my sales came after the other vendors started packing up early.
 Some shows are busier before or after people go eat lunch.

 At the end of a show, I like to find the host and personally thank them and offer to help with anything they may need to finish the show.
 I also follow up every show with a thank you to my shoppers, with a post on social media.
 Kind of a way to sign off on that show and let them know when the next will be. (advertising for the next show, needs to happen during the current event, by including fliers, posters, and announcing the next dates.)